linda038638/Midterm_unity3D/README.md

 # Midterm_unity3D
- FirstPerson Shooting Game

- Hello, welcome to My Firse 3D FPS Game.
+ Hello, welcome to My Firse 3D FPS Game.( FirstPerson Shooting Game)

  This game is about a park full of ghosts that suddenly appears, and the nearby residents  invited a chineses priest to sealed those ghosts.